wodowiesel/SDRFunk/README.md

 c) Use the 1.1.6.pem and .crx installer from the package

-d) or via Extension-Manager (in Experimental-Mode) and load the ZIP-File and activate it
+d) or via Extension-Manager (in Experimental-Mode) and load the unzipped folder and activate it

 (unsecure warning because its not directly from Google Store)